 To help avoid wet stain puddling on the floor, as well as to save physical strain and time, many pros now buff their stain on and off (quick-drying formulations are particularly well-adapted for this).
 The buff on/off method increases spread rates and minimizes excess stain in seams, end joints and soft grain when compared with older methods such as using a lambswool applicator, ragging it on/off, or even T-barring the stain.
-(For more on buffing on stain, see the sidebar on page 40.)
+(For more on buffing on stain, see the sidebar below.)

 Traditional oil-based stains are limited to wood tones and colors from black to white, but water-based stains, with their clear resins that don’t yellow over time, offer a much wider range of brighter colors.
 The tradeoff is that they can be tricky to apply, with short dry times that may be prone to lap marks for pros who have never worked with them.
 Pros may find that taping off the floor into manageable sections can help reduce application problems like lap marks.